aishamidris/printf/README.md

-this is 0x11.
+ithis is 0x11.
 C - printf